How to Trademark a Word: Everything You Need to KnowTrademark Law ResourcesHow To Register A Trademark

 In most cases, it will take about four to six months for your trademark application to be approved.
 At that point, a company who thinks that your registered mark is infringing on its existing trademark has 30 days to file an appeal.
 After that period ends, you'll receive a certificate of registration in the mail.

 You should seek the help of a trademark attorney before applying to trademark a word.
 Post your legal need through UpCounsel to get free custom quotes from the top 5% of trademark attorneys instantly.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.